1712n/wall-e/wiki/spec_file_best_practices.md

 - **Include Examples**: Where helpful, provide examples of input/output, SQL queries, or other relevant code snippets to illustrate the worker's functionality or usage.

 ### ❌ Avoid

-- **Starting with Technical Details**: Don't begin the spec with in-depth technical information.
-Always start with a non-technical overview to ensure accessibility for all readers.
-Keep the initial description simple and accessible.
-Technical details should be reserved for later sections of the spec.

 - **Excessive Implementation Details**: Avoid providing step-by-step implementation instructions.
 Focus on what needs to be achieved rather than how to code it, letting the LLM break down complex problems into individual steps.